 “Gluten freedom is the ability to dine out with confidence; to bring back the joy of the dining experience with friends and family.
 I could not dine out freely.
 In order to maintain a social life, I started calling certain restaurants and asking what they could provide that was gluten free.
 I discovered that a lot of places could accommodate me.
 It wasn’t public knowledge, though, because they weren’t promoting or labeling it.
 Through increased awareness, chefs and restaurateurs have been taking on that challenge and attracting more customers.
 My mission has been to live with gluten freedom by being able to maintain that level of normalcy that we all seek when we dine out.”

-How did it happen that these allergies and restrictions have developed?
+How did these allergies and restrictions have developed?

 “I’m not a scientist, but what is believed to have happened is that the over-processing, or genetic modification of wheat in North America is being resisted within many people’s digestive systems.
 The protein, gluten, has become a poison for our bodies.
 It’s become like “Franken-wheat”.
 Wheat has dramatically changed over the past twenty or thirty years.
 And, because it’s so easy and cheap to mass-produce, it’s used as filler in everything.”